Joey Votto: Minor leagues

 The Cincinnati Reds selected Votto out of high school in the second round with the 44th overall selection of the 2002 MLB draft.
+He debuted in Minor League Baseball (MiLB) with the Gulf Coast League Reds in 2002, playing in 50 games.
+Votto played defensively at third base, catcher, and in left field before primarily playing first base the rest of his career.

+In 2003, he started the season with the Reds' affiliate Dayton Dragons of the Class A Midwest League, hitting .231 with 1 home run in 60 games.
+He was demoted to the Billings Mustangs of the Rookie Pioneer League, where he won the only championship of his career and which he later called "one of the favorite stops" of his career.
+He hit .317 with a .969 on base plus slugging percentage (OPS) as the Mustangs won the Pioneer League championship.

-While playing for the Reds' affiliate Dayton Dragons of the Class A Midwest League, he hit 26 doubles and 14 home runs with a batting average of .302.
-He was promoted to the Potomac Cannons of the Class A-Advanced Carolina League and hit five more home runs in 20 games to end the season with 19 round-trippers.
-In addition to playing first base in the minors, Votto made appearances in the outfield and as a catcher.
-During the 2005 campaign with the Sarasota Reds of the Class A-Advanced Florida State League, he hit 19 home runs but struck out 122 times and his batting average dropped nearly 50 points to .256.
+In 2004, Votto returned to Dayton, hitting 26 doubles and 14 home runs with a batting average of .302 in 111 games.
+He was promoted in August to the Potomac Cannons of the Class A-Advanced Carolina League and hit five more home runs in 24 games to end the season with 19 home runs.
+During the 2005 campaign with the Sarasota Reds of the Class A-Advanced Florida State League, he hit 19 home runs but struck out 122 times and his batting average dropped nearly 50 points to .257.

 Votto rebounded in 2006 with the best season of his minor league career.
 Playing for the Chattanooga Lookouts of the Class AA Southern League, he improved his batting average to .319, and hit 46 doubles and 22 home runs.
 He led the Southern League in batting average and total bases and was third in home runs and runs batted in (RBI).
 He was selected to play in the 2006 All-Star Futures Game on the World Team.
 He was named to both the Mid-Season and Post-Season Southern League All-Star teams, and was voted a minor league all-star by Baseball America.
 He culminated his season by winning the Southern League Most Valuable Player Award.
-During his five seasons in the minors, Votto carried Ted Williams' The Science of Hitting with him.
+He often mimicked the batting stances of other baseball players, including Albert Pujols, Barry Bonds, and Todd Helton.
+During his minor league career, Votto carried Ted Williams' The Science of Hitting with him.